 Not eating meat, combined with the fact that I’m usually not home from work 8-10 hours after I leave, means that I never really figured out what to do with it.

-I love to make pulled pork for weekend football parties (easy, hands off, feeds a crowd!).
+I love to make pulled pork for weekend football parties (easy, hands-off, and feeds a crowd!).
 But to date, that’s all I’ve ever made in it.
-Which is really a shame (see above comment about size of said crockpot).
+Which is really a shame (see above comment about size of said crockpot!).

 Fortunately, things have now changed.
 My crockpot will now be a TWO trick pony: pulled pork and honey sesame chicken.

-It’s practically a dump-and-go.
-And unlike most crockpot recipes, which call for an 8-10 hour low cooking time, this one is only 2 hours on high (or 3-4 on low).
+Making this slow cooker honey sesame chicken is practically a dump-and-go recipe.
+And unlike most crockpot recipes, which call for an 8-10 hour low cooking time, this one is only 3-4 hours on low (or 2 hours on high).

 How easy is this?
 Put your chicken breasts in the crockpot.
 Sprinkle a little salt and pepper on top.
 Whisk together a few ingredients.
 Pour sauce over the top.
 Walk away.
-Come back in 2 hours.
+Come back in a few hours.
 Done.